BigBang (South Korean band): Cultural impact and legacy

 In recognition of their global popularity, BigBang are a prominent face of South Korean tourism.
 Their Big Show concerts were promoted by the South Korean Ministry of Culture, Sports and Tourism's Visit Korea Committee from 2010 to 2012 due to the group's "big economic impact on the country."
 In 2014, Korea Post honored BigBang by releasing official postage stamps containing images of the group.
 In 2016, they were chosen as ambassadors for the country's "Creative Korea" tourism campaign and ranked second on Time magazine's reader polls for Most Influential People in the World, behind only American politician Bernie Sanders.
 The same year, Forbes listed the group at number 54 on their annual list of Celebrity 100, having earned $44 million from June 2015 to June 2016 and becoming the first Korean act to appear on the list; the group had the third highest annual earnings ever for a boy band, behind only One Direction and Backstreet Boys.
 BigBang was named one of the most influential artists of the Hallyu Wave by The Korea Herald and among the acts that best represent K-pop, as well as the "Top Male Idol Group in the Past 20 Years" in The Dong-A Ilbo's survey of both the Korean public and music critics.
-Additionally, BigBang were the highest ranking musicians in JoongAng Ilbo's "Most Powerful Figures In Korean Entertainment" list, placing fourth.
+Additionally, BigBang were the highest ranking musicians in JoongAng Ilbos "Most Powerful Figures In Korean Entertainment" list, placing fourth.
 In 2017, they became the first Korean artists to be included on Forbes 30 Under 30 list of musicians.
 Singles released by the group such as "Lies" and "Fantastic Baby" are often considered some of K-pop's biggest hits and most iconic songs.
 In their list of "The 21 Greatest K-Pop Songs of All Time", Spin magazine ranks "Bad Boy" at number thirteen and "High High" by the duo GD & TOP at number seven.
-"Fantastic Baby" ranked at number twenty-two on Rolling Stone's "50 Greatest Boy Band Songs of All Time" list.
-It placed second on Stereogum's list of "Best K-pop Videos", with "Love Song" at thirteenth.
+"Fantastic Baby" ranked at number twenty-two on Rolling Stones "50 Greatest Boy Band Songs of All Time" list.
+It placed second on Stereogums list of "Best K-pop Videos", with "Love Song" at thirteenth.
 "Lies" was also chosen as the "Song of the Decade" by Mnet's M!
 Countdown in 2014 and voted the "Top Male Idol Song in the Past 20 Years" in a Dong-a Ilbo survey that also ranked "Bae Bae", "Fantastic Baby" and "Haru Haru" at fourth, fifth and sixth, respectively.
 "Fantastic Baby" was included in "The 100 Greatest Music Videos of the 2010s" by Billboard, which deemed the song one of K-pop's most impactful videos of all time.
 "Bad Boy", "Bae Bae" and "Fantastic Baby" were listed at eighth, 40th and 65th, respectively on Billboard's "The 100 Greatest K-Pop Songs of the 2010s".